ltonetwork/documentation/04-scenario/index.md

 ### Golden flow

-Each state defines a default action and each action a default response.
+Each state MAY define a default action and each action MUST define a default response.
 Following these defaults results in the golden flow.

+Omit a default action to wait for the timeout by default.

 ### Implicit states